Migrating to the Celadon Cedar-14 Stack

 Performance differences on Cedar-14

-In testing, we’ve generally found that apps are faster on Cedar-14 than on Cedar.
+In testing, we’ve generally found that apps are faster on Cedar-14 than on Cedar-10.
 Some types of apps may consume more memory, however.
 Please see the Tuning glibc memory behavior article for details.
+We also recommend that you monitor memory consumption for a period after moving production apps to Cedar-14, to make sure the app performs correctly.